karlhepler/swinch/README.md

 > The build is dependent on the fantastic [zenscroll](https://github.com/zengabor/zenscroll) plugin!

+> It's a little buggy.
+Check out the github issues to see what I'm talking about.
+After building this, I ended up using a similar jQuery plugin in my own project and never actually used this.

 ## Installation

 1. `npm install swinch`, `bower install swinch`, `yarn add swinch`